SalesConnection/Caction-Support/docs/Add_New_Customer.md

        <img src="img/Add_New_Customer2_Mobile_Step_7.png" alt="Add New Customer2 Mobile Step 7">
      </p>

-  8. The new customer is added successfully when this prompt appears.<br>
+  8. The new customer is added successfully when this prompt appears.
+You may continue with creating a new Job<br>

      <p align="center">
        <img src="img/Add_New_Customer2_Mobile_Step_8.png" alt="Add New Customer2 Mobile Step 8">